oplS17projects/D-D-Character-Generator/README.md

 ## Group Responsibilities

 ### Van Ha @VanHaUML
 Van Ha worked on the GUI to show and generate all of the information.
+GUI allows selection of race, class, alignment, reallocation of points, and rerolling the character.
+Music played with rsound library also was included.

 ### Jonathan Murphy @MurphyWants
 Jonathan Murphy worked on the back end and the evaluator.